-In a Presidential declaration, physical business loans over $25,000 and all EIDL loans over $25,000 must be secured to the extent possible.
-For Agency declarations, physical business loans over $14,000 and all EIDL loans over $25,000 must be secured to the extent possible.
+Collateral is required for physical loss loans over $25,000 in Presidential and Agency declarations.
+Collateral is required for all EIDL loans over $25,000.
 SBA also requires the Association to levy a monthly assessment against each unit owner.
 SBA will take an assignment of this assessment as collateral.

 What We Need To Process The Application

 A completed Disaster Business Loan Application (SBA Form 5).

 A completed Tax Information Authorization (IRS Form 4506-T), and the latest nonprofit tax returns filed with the IRS, if available.
 If not available, copies of the latest operating budgets are required.

 A copy of all articles of incorporation, by-laws, and any other governing documents of the Association, including conditions, covenants, and restrictions (CC&Rs).

 A complete list of all owners and directors including their mailing address and the address of their disaster-damaged property, if different.

 Documentation of insurance coverage and a description of any litigation initiated due to the disaster.